 - Disable any browser extensions or ad-blocking software.

 - Update your browser to the most recent version.

-- End or pause any activities on your network that might be consuming a lot of bandwidth (Netflix, online games, other uploads or downloads, etc.).
+- End or pause any activities on your network that might be consuming a lot of bandwidth (i.e. streaming videos, online games, other uploads or downloads, etc.).

-If none of these steps make a difference, contact us with a detailed description of everything you've tried and the results you're getting.
+If none of these steps help resolve your issue, contact us with a detailed description of everything you've tried and what happens when you attempt to upload your video.

-In general, the amount of time it takes to upload a video to Vimeo is outside of our control.
-We do not limit our members’ upload speeds — we take as much bandwidth as your Internet Service Provider (ISP) will allow.
+In general, the amount of time it takes for a video to upload to Vimeo has to do with a few different factors, including the size of the file and the speed and reliability of your internet connection.
+As such, the amount of time it takes for an upload to complete is often outside of our control.
+We do not limit upload speeds — we take as much bandwidth as your Internet Service Provider (ISP) will allow.
 If your upload is slower than expected, it could be due to multiple factors, including:

 - Lower overall upload speeds provided by your particular Internet plan